 Then use derry to run a command from the current dart/flutter project.

 pubspec.yaml file in the current directory, and will throw an error if not exist.
 The scripts can be declared within the

 scripts: build: pub run build_runner build

-derry build # or use `silent` option to hide outputs derry build --silent # or even with additional arguments derry build -- --delete-conflicting-outputs
+derry build # or even with additional arguments derry build -- --delete-conflicting-outputs

 API Documentation #